Fractional shares

 Investment trusts can also retain a small percentage (up to 15%) of the income earned each year to build up a “rainy day fund”.
 This money can then be used to help smooth out income payments in years when the trust performs poorly.

 The Association of Investment Companies (The AIC) has a list of “Dividend Heroes”.
-These trusts have maintained or increased dividend payments over decades, and some of the best income investment trusts include:
+These trusts have maintained or increased dividend payments over decades.
+However, it’s important to remember that past performance doesn’t dictate future results.
+Some of the most consistent investment trusts when it comes to income include:

 According to interactive investor, these were 10 of the most popular investment trusts in the UK in 2023: